Durban86/frontendmentor-qr-code/README.md

 ### What I learned

--To use proper tags to make sure the code is accessible.
+- To use proper tags to make sure the code is accessible.

 ### Continued development